People, cultures, travel

 For a long time I thought my camera would be an obstacle between me and the person I was in contact with.
 But since a couple of years I have found out that the camera can actually be a bridge between me and the one portrayed.
 So nowadays my camera is my third eye when I am discovering a person's life, country or culture.
 Because of its small viewfinder I often feel myself being drawn into the circumstances even more.

-My main photography focus is on portraiture of individual people, but never before I have heard their story and I have got to know them.
+My main photography focus is on portrait photography and documentary photography of people and their culture.
+But I will only take pictures after I have heard their story and I have got to know them.
 I believe that only when I know the person or a culture, I can photograph him or her as his or her most ultimate self.